 - Wait for a few hours and let the paint dry naturally

 - Repeat the paint pouring process to get additional thin layers of paint until you have dried the entire paint

-3- Paint newspapers or cardboard boxes
+3- Paint newspapers or cardboard sheets

-This will cost you nothing.
-Plus, the good thing is you can throw the paper and cardboard easily in the trash once the paint is hardened and dried over them.
+Use the leftover paint on these old sheets, and throw them easily in the trash once the paint is hardened and has dried over them.